This page contains affiliate links. Please read our disclosure for more info.

 It’s a simple, dusty world but beautiful with luscious pink bougainvillaea blossoms, mango trees dripping with green globes, shiny verdant leaves of banana plants, swaying coconut trees, and fields of sugar cane and the leafy green morning glory.

 Horse riding trips cost from $28 for one hour.
-Our two hour trail ride was $45.
+Our two hour trail ride was $46.
 The ranch is ten minutes outside of Siem Reap and a tuk tuk costs $3-5.
-See the Happy Ranch website for more details.
+See the Happy Ranch Facebook page for more details.

 The modern circus was a spectacular mix of theatre, music, dance, acrobatics, juggling (including with fire!), aerial acts, and contortion to portray the story of a group of Cambodian young people’s reaction to a supernatural event.
 The performance was funny, breathtaking, entertaining, and seriously impressive.